dtcenter/MET/met/docs/Users_Guide/rmw-analysis.rst

      ];
   }

-The configuration options listed above are common to many MET tools and are described in :ref:`Data I/O MET Configuration File Options`.
+The configuration options listed above are common to many MET tools and are described in :numref:`Data IO MET Configuration File Options`.

 ____________________